kyma-project/kyma/docs/helm-broker/docs/03-03-create-bundles-repo.md

 type: Details
 ---

-The repository in which you create your own bundles must be an HTTP server with a specific structure so that the Helm Broker can fetch bundles from it.
-Your remote bundle repository can contain many bundles compressed to the `.tgz` format and defined in `index.yaml` files.
+The repository in which you create your own bundles must be an HTTPS server with a specific structure so that the Helm Broker can fetch bundles from it.
+Your remote bundle repository can contain many bundles, each one compressed to the `.tgz` format and defined in `index.yaml` files.
 Depending on your needs and preferences, you can create one or more `index.yaml` files to categorize your bundles.
 The repository structure looks as follows:

 ```
 sample-bundle-repository
-  ├── {bundle_x}-{bundle_x_version}.tgz         # A .tgz file for a bundle version
+  ├── {bundle_x_name}-{bundle_x_version}.tgz         # A bundle compressed to a .tgz file
-  ├── {bundle_y}-{bundle_y_version}.tgz
+  ├── {bundle_y_name}-{bundle_y_version}.tgz
   ├── ...
   ├── index.yaml                                     # A file which defines available bundles
   ├── index-2.yaml
   └── ...
 ```

-Read [this](https://github.com/kyma-project/bundles/blob/master/docs/getting-started.md) document to learn how to set up your own HTTP server.
-See the example of a configured HTTP server [here](https://github.com/kyma-project/bundles/releases).
+Read [this](https://github.com/kyma-project/bundles/blob/master/docs/getting-started.md) document to learn how to set up your own bundles repository which generates `.tgz` and `index.yaml` files, and expose them using an HTTPS server.
+See the example of the Kyma bundles repository [here](https://github.com/kyma-project/bundles/releases).

 ### {bundle_name}-{bundle_version}.tgz file